Toward Cosmological Standard Timers in Primordial Black Hole Binaries

 where $f_\mathrm{PBH}$ is the present energy density fraction of PBHs in the dark matter and $\bar{x}$ is the physical mean separation of PBHs at matter-radiation equality.
 Based on different types of initial probability distributions, a numerical study on the evolution of probability distribution of PBH binaries on the major axis $a$ following Eqs.~\eqref{eq:a_e_evolution}\eqref{eq:distribution_on_major_axis} is shown in Fig~.\ref{fig:practical_model}.

 As mentioned in Sec.~\ref{sec:single_parameter}, various regions of probability distributions behave differently.
-In the large major axis limit, the evolution of probability distribution is negligible, the redshift can be obtained by comparing the initial probability distribution (black line) and redshifted probability distributions (dashed lines) in Fig~.\ref{fig:practical_model}, which can be further numerically resolved from the equation $(1 + z) dP/da_z = dP/da_\mathrm{i})$, where $a_L$ is picked from the large major axis region.
+In the large major axis limit, the evolution of probability distribution is negligible, the redshift can be obtained by comparing the initial probability distribution (black line) and redshifted probability distributions (dashed lines) in Fig~.\ref{fig:practical_model}, which can be further numerically resolved from the equation $(1 + z) S_o(a_L(1 + z); t) = S(a_L; t_\mathrm{i})$, where $a_L$ is picked from the large major axis region.
 However, the large major axis tail in observed probability distributions can hardly be obtained due to its extremely low gravitational wave frequency, as shown in the right panel of Fig.~\ref{fig:practical_model}.
 In this case, we can use numerical solutions as templates of probability distributions to match observational results.
-After obtaining the redshift, observed probability distributions $dP/da_z$ can be restored to intrinsic probability distributions $dP/da_t$ following $dP/da_t = (1 + z) S_o(a(1 + z); t)$, and the mass of PBHs can be obtained from the redshifted mass following $M_\mathrm{PBH} = M_z/(1 + z)$.
+After obtaining the redshift, observed probability distributions $S_o(a_z; t)$ can be mapped to intrinsic probability distributions $S(a; t)$ following $S(a; t) = (1 + z) S_o(a(1 + z); t)$, and the mass of PBHs can be obtained from the redshifted mass following $M_\mathrm{PBH} = M_z/(1 + z)$.
 Then physical evolution time $\Delta t$ can be extracted from the numerical solution in the small major axis limit, where the evolution of probability distribution dominates.
 Accordingly, the redshift-time calibration is constructed in multi-parameter PBH binary systems.
 In addition, some extra effects could also influence the orbital evolution of PBH binaries, such as accretion of PBH binaries during the inspiral phase \cite{DeLuca:2020bjf, DeLuca:2020qqa}, the interaction between PBH binary with CDM particles \cite{Pilipenko:2022emp}.
 In building a realistic standard timer, we need to add extra contribution terms in Eq.~\eqref{eq:a_e_evolution} and numerically solve the Jacobian of orbital parameter evolution in Eq.~\eqref{eq:Jacobian}, then a high-precision and optimistic standard timer would be constructed.